lukepeteryoung/duplicatrr/README.md

 Path Validation: Integrates strict Test-Path logic to verify a file's physical presence and connectivity (e.g., handling network drops) before executing any destructive logic.

 🛠 Setup & Usage
-Open the script and configure your environment variables at the top:
+Right click to open the script with notepad and configure your environment variables at the top:

 PowerShell
 $PlexUrl   = "http://127.0.0.1:32400"